philcockfield/file-system-cache/README.md

 const cache = Cache({
   basePath: "./.cache", // Optional.
 Path where cache files are stored (default).
   ns: "my-namespace",   // Optional.
 A grouping namespace for items.
   ttl: 60               // Optional.
-A time-to-live for how long the cached item is valid (sec).
+A time-to-live for how long the cached item is valid (secs).
 });
 ```